Updated: Jun 11

 My great aunts Lucy and Angie who came from Italy pronounced escarole as "scaroll."
 We ate greens & beans as much as we did any macaroni.
 Nothing fancy about it.
 Simple ingredients, exploding with flavor.
 If I were someone who'd use the word "robust," I'd describe this dish's flavor as "robust."

-This show belongs to the garlicky-escarole brothy consistency.
+A unique garlicky-escarole-brothy consistency drives this bus.
 So, of course, let's call attention to that.
 MORE garlic, ++Escarole, and the broth takes care of itself.
 The beans create almost a creamy texture, and the Italian sausage adds flavor and-- well, you'll see.
 You'll taste?
 Not important.

 If I were someone who'd use the word "robust," I'd call this dish "robust."